s96Abrar/YahooWeatherSearch/README.md

 When the program is running the user can do various operations on the data such as searching adding and deleting locations as well as checking for weather of a given location without adding it to the tree
 # Dependencies
 1.json-c
-Install by typing "sudo apt-get install libjson0 libjson0-dev in terminal"
+Install by typing "sudo apt-get install libjson0 libjson0-dev" in terminal
 2.curl
-Install by typing "sudo apt-get install libcurl4-gnutls-dev in terminal"
+Install by typing "sudo apt-get install libcurl4-gnutls-dev" in terminal

 *Probably should do a "sudo apt-get update" before installing the libraries
 #System requirements